godotengine/godot-docs/classes/class_node.rst

 - void **_input** **(** :ref:`InputEvent<class_inputevent>` event **)** virtual

-Called when there is a change to input devices.
-Propagated through the node tree until a Node consumes it.
+Called when there is an input event.
+The input event propagates through the node tree until a node consumes it.

 It is only called if input processing is enabled, which is done automatically if this method is overriden, and can be toggled with :ref:`set_process_input<class_Node_set_process_input>`.